ConservationMetrics/guardianconnector-explorer/docs/config.md

 Enable a 3D terrain layer in the Mapbox map.

+#### `MAP_LEGEND_LAYER_IDS` (optional)

+A comma-separated list of Mapbox layer ids to be rendered in an optional map legend component.
+In the component, the layer `type` and `color` will be used to set the legend symbol style (currently supported: fill, line, circle), and the layer `id` will be set as the legend description.
+Note that we are currently only supporting adding layers to the legend where the color is directly set and not across zoom / data range or with data conditions.

 #### `UNWANTED_COLUMNS` (optional) and `UNWANTED_SUBSTRINGS` (optional)

 List the exact column names (`UNWANTED_COLUMNS`) and/or columns containing specific substrings (`UNWANTED_SUBSTRINGS`) to be filtered out from data collection APIs.
 Useful for removing unnecessary metadata fields.